MikroElektronika/mikrosdk_click_v2/clicks/charger18/README.md

 #### Example key functions :

-- `charger18_buck_control` This function controls the buck regulator enable state of Charger 18 click board.
+- `charger18_buck_control` This function controls the buck regulator enable state of Charger 18 Click board.
 ```c
 void charger18_buck_control ( charger18_t *ctx, uint8_t state );
 ```

-- `charger18_ldo_control` This function controls the low dropout (LDO) regulator enable state of Charger 18 click board.
+- `charger18_ldo_control` This function controls the low dropout (LDO) regulator enable state of Charger 18 Click board.
 ```c
 void charger18_ldo_control ( charger18_t *ctx, uint8_t state );
 ```

-- `charger18_suspend_control` This function controls the suspend charging mode state of Charger 18 click board.
+- `charger18_suspend_control` This function controls the suspend charging mode state of Charger 18 Click board.
 ```c
 void charger18_suspend_control ( charger18_t *ctx, uint8_t state );
 ```

 ## Example Description

-> This example demonstrates the use of Charger 18 click board by controlling the status of the charger as well as the LDO and BUCK regulators.
+> This example demonstrates the use of Charger 18 Click board by controlling the status of the charger as well as the LDO and BUCK regulators.

 **The demo application is composed of two sections :**